Frequently Asked Questions (and related topics)

-Sure!
+Yes, please!
 Maryland Biodiversity Project is registered as a 501(c)3 nonprofit in Maryland and we are coordinating our federal registration.
 Any donations will be applied to furthering the cause of the project.
 This may include professional web hosting fees and related expenses, outreach efforts from social media to supporting bioblitzes, specialized equipment, and so on.
 If funding becomes available, we are interested in bringing on one or more interns.
-Long-term, Jim and Bill would love to dedicate ourselves to full-time to biodiversity cataloging, so wealthy benefactors are welcome to try coax us away from our day jobs.
+Long-term, Jim and Bill would love to dedicate themselves to full-time to biodiversity cataloging, so wealthy benefactors are welcome to try coax us away from our day jobs.

 How do I submit a photo to BugGuide?